raymond1/simple-parser-generator/README.md

 After installation has been complete from the installation steps above, you will see the following line:
 ```
-let parserGenerator = new ParserGenerator()
+let parser = new Generator()
 ```

 After this line, you can add JavaScript code line in the install
 Imagine that you have an extremely simple web page set up on a web server.

 Imagine that you have NodeJS and NPM installed on your computer.
 Create a new folder and call it A. Then, enter into the A directory.
-Then, copy the file releases/parser_generator.js into that directory.
+Then, copy the file releases/parser.js into that directory.
 Then, create the file index.js.

 In

+## API

+The API documentation for pubicly available GeneratorGenerator methods is available in the [API documentation](documentation/api/index.html file). let parser = GeneratorGenerator.setGrammar(s) let parser = GeneratorGenerator.H1Import(s) GeneratorGenerator.H2Import(s) GeneratorGenerator.M1Import(s)

+let parser = H1Import(s)

+export {H1Import}
+parser.parse(s)

 # Details on the different file formats

 H1 is meant to be a human-readable format, similar to JSON, that has a relatively simple parser.
-M1 is meant to be a machine-readable text format used for serializing parsers generated by the Simple ParserGenerator Generator.
+M1 is meant to be a machine-readable text format used for serializing parsers generated by the Simple Generator Generator.
 H2 is a human-friendly file format meant to be easier to use than H1, but because it is more complicated, it is also buggier and less portable, although it is more powerful and expressive than either H1 or M2.

 # Description of the V1 virtual machine and its micro-parsers